 What You'll Need

-- Almond Butter - I sometimes make my own, as I find this a less pricey option than buying from Supermarkets.
-Alternatively you can opt for *creamy* Peanut Butter, or possibly Cashew Butter, although I haven't tried the latter.
-Peanut Butter does give a slight peanut taste but overall it's not too dissimilar.
+- Almond Butter - I sometimes make my own, as I find this a less pricey option than buying from stores.
+Almond butter is creamy and has a neutral flavor.
+Alternatively you can opt for a creamy peanut butter, or possibly cashew butter, although I haven't tried the latter.
+Peanut butter does give a slight peanut taste but overall it's not too dissimilar.

-- Cacao Powder - I use Cacao Powder in this recipe instead of the more common Cocoa Powder.
-This is because it's high in antioxidants, has a great flavour, and is still inexpensive.
-I buy mine by the kilo from an online Health Food Store.
+- Cacao Powder - I use cacao powder in this recipe instead of cocoa powder, (but you can easily use either).
+Cacao is high in antioxidants, has a great flavour, and is still inexpensive.
+I buy mine by the kilo online.
 You can also get them in almost all health food shops, or places like Amazon.

-- Chocolate (optional) - We use a high Cocoa content Dark Chocolate, usually above 70%.
-You can however choose whichever you like.
+- Chocolate Chips/Chunks (optional) - We use a high cocoa content dark chocolate, usually above 70%.
+Lindt is my preferred brand, however choose whichever you like.

-- Medjool Dates - I recommend using Medjool dates if you can get them.
+- Dates - Dates contain natural sugars and lots of fiber.
+Both great for our health.
+They are also what gives these vegan brownies their incredible chewy texture.
+I recommend using Medjool dates if you can get them.
 They are rich and caramel like in flavour.
-However, if you can't get hold of Medjool, any other soft date will work.
-Supermarkets and health food stores usually sell bags of these at a lower cost than Medjool.
-I get mine from GrapeTree in the UK.
+However, if you can't get hold of Medjool, any other soft date will work, like Mazafati for example.

 - Food Processor